 Nationally, centers are moving away from the term 'senior' center; and are instead rebranding to Active Adult Centers.
-This appeals to a more vibrant and
+This appeals to a more vibrant and exciting place to improve one's quality of life.

 SPECIAL USE FACILITIES

 Community Centers & Gymnasiums